maemo5/Scripts-Mods/README.md

 echo "Pass each name to mysqldump.exe and output an individual .sql file for each"

-:: Thanks to Radek Dolezel for adding the support for dashes in the db name
-:: Added --routines thanks for the suggestion Angel

 :: turn on if you are debugging
 @echo off